Guttz/guttz.github.io/_posts/2019-07-20-hydra-smart-agent-all-set-up.md

 Hello and welcome to my blog!
 This is the second part of the [blog post here](https://gustavomorais.me/gsoc19/2019/06/15/hydra-smart-agent-foundations.html) about the Hydra Smart Agent.
 If you have some interest but isn't yet quite familiar with Hydra, head to https://www.hydraecosystem.org/ and read some introductory materials to get familiar :)

 In our last blog post, we detailed the foundations of the Hydra Python Agent.
 The agent could already execute all CRUD operations through GET, PUT, POST and DELETE.
 However, this was still at a pretty basic level where it could only be made using specific URLs for the resources, not leveraging on the power of Hydra's Descriptive APIs to have the Agent set up as we wanted.
-More than that, we had some inconsistencies in the implementation we had to solve.
-Below there's a summary of what was made with the proper PR links:
+More than that, we had some inconsistencies in the implementation we had to solve. **Below there's a summary of what was made with the proper PR links**:

 ### New Features
 1. [Recursive Node Creation for Linked Data](https://github.com/HTTP-APIs/hydra-python-agent/pull/118)